-- June 11 & 12 – Ropes Course Training & Waterfront Staff/Lifeguard Training
+- TBA – Ropes Course Training & Waterfront Staff/Lifeguard Training

 We provide shuttle service from the airport, train station and bus terminals in Portland and Auburn.
 If you are not able to arrive by the designated time on your arrival day, you will need to arrive on the previous day.

 SMOKING POLICY & SUBSTANCE POLICY

 Camp North Star is a smoke-free & substance free environment and community.
 Our Honor Code for staff members is to be followed throughout the summer both for time spent on camp and time spent off camp.